cursorbeat/cursorbeat.github.io/content/blogPosts/2020/06-12--Keyboard-Guide/index.md

 ![HHKB Hybrid Professional Type-S with palm rest and cover](./HHKB-Hyprid-Professional.jpg "HHKB Hybrid Professional Type-S")

-> ➕ Custom key-mapping/Layer + non-print Keycaps (also for ISO-DE compatibility, or [DVORAK](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout))
+> ➕ Custom key-mapping/Layer + non-print Keycaps (also for compatibility with different languages or layouts)
-> ➖ Mobility in terms of hight
 > ➖ Missing keys - available on the second virtual layer
 > ➖ Availability - until today you can only import it from Japan
 > ⚠️ Perfect for advanced typists which like [VIM](https://neovim.io) 😜

-=> Best 60% layout - enjoy typing and dream of beeing a nerd
+=> Best 60% layout - enjoy typing and dream of beeing a happy hacker

 ### 3. _„Office“ :_